Printing secrets every Mac consumer wishes

 The Print Queue for that printer will open.

-There’s another way to do that: Just choose all the items you wish to print in Finder and faucet Command-P (or select File>Print).
+There’s another thing: Just choose toe items you wish to print in Finder and faucet Command-P (or select File>Print).
 If your machine can print the one’s gadgets, it’ll.